 - For merchandising variables using product syntax, instances are not incremented at all.

 - For merchandising variables using conversion variable syntax, instances are counted each time the eVar is set.
-However, it attributes to the dimension value "None" unless all of the following happen on the same hit:
+However, it attributes to the dimension item "None" unless all of the following happen on the same hit:

 - The merchandising eVar is set with a value.